 This page is dedicated to the wonderful filmmakers who inspired me in my filmmaking career.

-My life would never be the same without the brilliant works of Steven Spielberg, Joe Dante, Robert Zemeckis, John Badham, Francis Ford Coppola, Guillermo del Toro, John McTiernan, Peter Jackson, Tim Burton, Ron Howard, John Hughes, Sergio Leone, Roger Corman, Ivan Reitman, Billy Wilder, Richard Donner, Christopher Nolan, George Miller, Martin Scorsese, James Whale, Roland Emmerich, Alfred Hitchcock, Trey Parker, Joel Schumacher, Wes Craven, Michael Bay, George Lucas, Kevin Costner, Sam Firstenberg, Rob Reiner, David Fincher, Chris Columbus, John G. Avildsen, Quentin Tarantino, John Landis, J.J.
-Abrams, Renny Harlin, Zucker-Abrahams-Zucker, John Carpenter, Sam Raimi, James Cameron and many more!
+My life would never be the same without the brilliant works of Steven Spielberg, Joe Dante, Robert Zemeckis, John Badham, Francis Ford Coppola, Guillermo del Toro, John McTiernan, Peter Jackson, Tim Burton, Ron Howard, John Hughes, Ridley Scott, Sergio Leone, Roger Corman, Mel Gibson, Ivan Reitman, Billy Wilder, Jim Henson, Richard Donner, Christopher Nolan, George Miller, Martin Scorsese, James Whale, Roland Emmerich, Alfred Hitchcock, Trey Parker, Joel Schumacher, Wes Craven, Michael Bay, George Lucas, Kevin Costner, Sam Firstenberg, Rob Reiner, David Fincher, Chris Columbus, John G. Avildsen, Quentin Tarantino, Clint Eastwood, John Landis, J.J.
+Abrams, Renny Harlin, Zucker-Abrahams-Zucker, John Woo, Charles Chaplin, John Carpenter, Sam Raimi, Sylvester Stallone, James Cameron and many more!

 "Creativity is creating things for other people to appreciate and enjoy."